Algarve-Tourist.com

 Carvoeiro and the Lagoa region boast a glorious coastline with towering cliffs, turquoise waters, and picturesque beaches.

-The beaches of the Lagoa region differ from those in central Algarve (Albufeira to Quarteira) in that they are not vast expanses of sand, but tend to be smaller, enclosed by cliffs, and immensely more scenic.
+The beaches of the Lagoa region differs from those in central Algarve (Albufeira to Quarteira) in that they are not vast expanses of sand, but tend to be smaller, enclosed by cliffs, and immensely more scenic.
 All of the region’s beaches provide soft golden sands, safe and clean seawaters, and are perfectly suited for families.

 Although there are many beaches within the Carvoeiro region, most visitors tend to visit the same ones, which can become crowded in the summer months.
 If you are willing to explore, you will discover idyllic beaches, free of tourists and set within stunning natural scenery.